tsutterley/pyTMD/doc/source/getting_started/Glossary.rst

     Equinox
         the ascending node of the Earth's orbit about the sun, and the point on the equatorial plane where it meets the ecliptic plane

+    Free Core Nutation
+        Nearly diurnal deviations in the motion of the pole of rotation due to the resonant motion of the Earth's core relative to the mantle

+        see :term:`Nutation`

     Frequency
         number of cycles in a unit time